-LAPPING, HONING AND JIGS AND FIXTURES: Lapping, honing machines: Constructional features, speed and feed, machining time calculations, Comparison of grinding, lapping and honing.
+LAPPING AND HONING: Constructional features - machining parameters.
+Comparison of grinding, lapping and honing machines.

-JIGS AND FIXTURES: Principles of design of Jigs and fixtures and uses.
-Classification of Jigs & Fixtures - Principles of location and clamping- Types of clamping & work holding devices.
+Principles of design of Jigs and fixtures and uses, Classification of Jigs & Fixtures - Principles of location and clamping- Types of clamping & work holding devices.
 Typical examples of jigs and fixtures.